aimee-mcneil-melville/ToDo-Full-Stack/README.md

 npm install
 npm run knex migrate:latest
 npm run knex seed:run
-npm start
+npm run debug
 ```

-This will create and populate the database for you, and start the server with `node-inspector` in the background for debugging.
+This will create and populate the database for you, and start the server with `devtool` for debugging.

 ## Start with: